singh-man/books/crackingTheCoding/18_advancedTopics.md

 - #182.
 10.2    Two words are anagrams if they contain the same characters but in different orders.
 How can you put characters in order?
 - #183.
 6.10    Solution 2: Why do we have such a time lag between tests and results?
 There's a reason the question isn't phrased as just "minimize the number of rounds of testing".
 The time lag is there for a reason.
 - #184.
 9.8     How evenly do you think traffic is distributed?
 Do all documents get roughly the same age of traffic?
 Or is it likely there are some very popular documents?
 - #185.
 8.7     Approach 1: The permutations of abc represent all ways of ordering abc.
 Now, we want to create all orderings of abed.
 Take a specific ordering of abed, such as bdea.
 This bdea string represents an ordering of abe, too: Remove the d and you get bea.
-Given the string bca, can you create all the "related" orderings that include d, too?
+Given the string bca, can you create all the "related" orderings that included, too?
 - #186.
 6.1     You can only use the scale once.
 This means that all, or almost all, of the bottles must be used.
 They also must be handled in different ways or else you couldn't distinguish between them.
 - #187.
 8.9     We could try generating the solution for three pairs by taking the list of two pairs of parentheses and adding a third pair.
 We'd have to add the third paren before, around, and after.
 That is: ()<SOLUTION>,   (<SOLUTION>),   <SOLUTION>().
 Will this work?
 - #188.
 6.7     Logic might be easier than math.
 Imagine we wrote every birth into a giant string of Bs and Gs.
 Note that the groupings of families are irrelevant for this problem.
 What is the probability of the next character added to the string being a B versus a G?